AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/BrqRG3n.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The following window should pop up.
-Fill in the "Add a new forest" box and make the root domain name "mydomain.com"
+The following window should appear.
+Select the 'Add a new forest' option and set the root domain name to 'mydomain.com'
 </p>
 <br />